hmmhmmhm/capsulable/README.md

 ## How to define encapsulated classes

 Capable shares the data field through the `constructor` function of `class`.
 (This means that the Capable is ultimately always composed of child classes.)
-Classes that want to be encapsulated must inherit the data fields from the Coonstructr through the Capsulable in advance.
+Classes that want to be encapsulated must inherit the data fields from the constructor through the Capsulable in advance.
 Examples of grammar are marked as ES5, but can be implemented using ES6 via the Babel.

 ### Example of class definition